Kamal 2: Configuration changes

 Proxy roles

 For roles running with a proxy, the healthchecks are performed externally by kamal-proxy, not via internal Docker healthchecks.
-You can configure the them under proxy/healthcheck.
+You can configure them under proxy/healthcheck.

 proxy: